intelowlproject/gsoc/README.md

   - [Hussain Khan](https://twitter.com/Hussain41099635): [IntelOwl Go Client](https://www.honeynet.org/2022/09/06/gsoc-2022-project-summary-intelowl-go-client-go-intelowl/)

 ### 2023 changes
-Since 2023 we are proposing IntelOwl and [GreedyBear](https://github.com/honeynet/GreedyBear) to the GSoC under a new non-profit organization called [IntelOwl Project](https://www.linkedin.com/company/intelowl) (if it gets accepted by Google) and not anymore under the Honeynet Project.
+Since 2023 we are proposing IntelOwl and [GreedyBear](https://github.com/honeynet/GreedyBear) to the GSoC under a new non-profit organization called [IntelOwl Project](https://www.linkedin.com/company/intelowl) and not anymore under the Honeynet Project.
 Nothing would change for an aspiring new contributor.

 Plus, we are hosting projects from our friends of the following organizations/projects:
 * [Quark-Engine](https://github.com/quark-engine)